 A guided trout fishing trip is the best way to get the most out of your time on the White River in search of trout!
 Whether you're a seasoned trout fishing pro or a novice, our trout fishing guides will provide you with as much (or as little) instruction and helpful advice as you want -- for all conditions on the White River -- or just put you on the trout!

 Our Trout Fishing Guides have many years of combined experience, know what those trout are hittin' on, and know how to find 'em.
 You'll enjoy White River trout fishing from the comfort and safety of a wide river john boat with padded seats.
 Family & kids, friends, or just the guys goin' after some big Brown Trout -- we cater to your desires...
 Some folks prefer trout fishing with artificials, and we do that, too.

-Whether trout fishing full day, half day, or just for a couple of hours, our trout fishing guides are interested in providing you the best quality White River trout fishing experience possible.
+Whether trout fishing full day or half day, our trout fishing guides are interested in providing you the best quality White River trout fishing experience possible.
 You'll have so much fun, you'll wonder how the day went by so fast...

 For more info on trout fishing & White